 You can learn more about Guinea Pigs by reading the Omlet Guinea Pig Guide here

-This entry was posted in Events on June 13th, 2018 by helenkennedy
+This entry was posted in Guinea Pigs on June 13th, 2018 by helenkennedy

 A few weeks ago the Springfield Sanctuary in Banbury gained a few extra guests.
 Two broods of ducklings arrived at the sanctuary a week apart.
 We’ve spoken to Joanne, the owner of the sanctuary to find out more about them and to see how they are getting on in their new Omlet Walk In Run!